schollz/share/README.md

 e2ecp serve --port 8080
 ```

+### Enable profile/storage features

+By default, the relay only serves WebSocket rooms.
+To enable the profile, login, and encrypted file storage APIs, set `ALLOW_STORAGE_PROFILE=yes` in your `.env`.
+If it is not `yes`, those endpoints stay disabled so you don't need Mailjet or other profile dependencies for a lightweight relay-only install.

 ### Using Docker

 You can also run the relay server using Docker.
 There are two options: